bacionejs/editor/README.md

 standalone javascript without dependencies.
 These innovations reduce editing frustration, simplify installation, and enable rapid enhancements.

 ## Goal
-Give people a **taste** of programming and if they like it, then they can level up to a computer.
+Give people a **taste** of programming and if they like it, then they will probably level up to a computer.

 ## Installation (optional for offline use)
 - Download [bacionejs.html](https://raw.githubusercontent.com/bacionejs/editor/main/bacionejs.html)